Education and Training courses: 2019 draft programme

 RESTRICTED CASES (1 day)

-2 April, The North / 12 September, London
+late March, The North (date tbc) / 12 September, London

 This intensive course covers all the key considerations for the MH lawyer in managing a restricted case, including: restricted sections and provenance; duration of restricted sections; powers of MHT; and an overview of MAPPA and its role in MHT.